segdeha/es6/lessons/variables.md

         configurable: false
     });

-This doesn’t mean the value of a `const` can’t change.
+**Note:** This doesn’t mean the value of a `const` can’t change.
 E.g., you can assign an object to it and then change one of the properties.
 In other words, the [variable is not “immutable”](https://mathiasbynens.be/notes/es6-const) in a technical sense.
 It only means you can only once bind a value to the variable.

 For full immutability, you can use `Object.freeze` or a library such as [Immutable.js](https://facebook.github.io/immutable-js/).